Thuyein-Thet/subscrip_api/README.txt

 MAIL_FROM=Subscription Noti App
 MAIL_ENCRYPTION=tls

-Then run migrate,
+Then composer install and run migrate,

 $ php artisan migrate

 There are 4 tables.
-Need to make db:seed for two tables User and Websites.
+Need to make db:seed for two tables Users and Websites.
 $ php artisan db:seed --class=UserSeeder
 $ php artisan db:seed --class=WebsiteSeeder

-Then you can able to use apis.
-There are two apis, one for create post and another is to subscribe websites.
+Then you can able to use API.
+There are two APIs, one for create post and another is to subscribe websites.

 To create Post
 --------------